 New Jersey Family Leave Act

 If you or a family member becomes sick and you need time off from work, or you need time off because of the birth of your child (or adoption) you generally may take that time off without risking losing your job.
 The federal Family and Medical Leave Act of 1993 (“FMLA”) and the New Jersey Family Leave Act (“NJFLA”) both provide up to 12 weeks of uncompensated job-protected leave for specific reasons.
-The coverage is roughly the same under federal and state laws, but there are some notable differences.
+The coverage is roughly the same under federal and state employment laws, but there are some notable differences.

 Your employer should not discriminate or retaliate against you for taking leave under either law or interfere with your ability to take that protected leave.
-At Phillips & Associates, our New Jersey employment lawyers can help you bring a lawsuit for damages if you experience an adverse employment decision as a result of taking the leave to which you are entitled.Understanding the New Jersey Family Leave Act
+At Phillips & Associates, our New Jersey Family Leave Act lawyers can help you bring a lawsuit for damages if you experience an adverse employment decision as a result of taking the leave to which you are entitled.Understanding the New Jersey Family Leave Act

 Employees are eligible for leave under the New Jersey Family Leave Act if they have worked for a covered business that has at least 50 employees for at least 1,000 hours in the last year.
 The 50 employees must have been working for at least 20 weeks in the year when the leave is to be taken or in the prior year, and employees located outside New Jersey count.
 This is a slightly smaller hourly requirement than what is required to take leave under the FMLA (which is 1,250 hours).
 The leave is job-protected but not compensated, and it is only available for specified reasons.